 This recipe is just like the barszcz I used to eat when growing up in Poland, except that we added some mild Italian sausages and simmered them along with the soup.
 This version is not strained, so the vegetable contents are left in and pureed, leaving you more nutrients – beets are rich sources of iron, potassium and vitamin-C. I like to season my barszcz with lots of black pepper, and sprinkled with some dried marjoram on top.
 You can also add boiled potatoes to your bowl and have a dollop of sour cream on top.
 And then you will become Polish (kidding).

-Rant: I’m normally extremely liberal when it comes to recipe interpretations, but here I stop and say — this is how you do this.
+Rant: I’m normally extremely liberal when it comes to recipe interpretations, but here I stop and say – this is how you do this.
 This way and no other!
 I’m amazed at what people do and still call it barszcz.
 For starters, you don’t add tomatoes, apples, or mushrooms.
 Same goes for lemon juice… (You couldn’t even buy lemons in Poland before the early 90’s…or was that oranges?)
-And please promise me you won’t stick red peppers, or cumin in it, either.
+And please promise me you won’t stick red peppers and cumin in it, either.

 In case you’re wondering, here’s how you pronounce “barszcz”